mattbierner/blog.mattbierner.com/_posts/2018-12-08-five-years.md

 > <br>
 > — Sex Trigger, Pictureplane

-But that intro rift!
+But that intro riff!
 And yeah, that's where *modded reality* came from.

 That first piece on *modded reality* was a meandering, ten thousand word slog (with section titles inspired by Mark Twain's travel novels).
 I doubt few people ever read any of it.
 It was the first time though that I truly put some of myself in a piece.
 Whereas *Stupid Template Tricks* had abounded in pop culture references and whatnot, modded reality was, by its nature, all about subjective experience.
 Even with the jokes and writing style to hide behind, writing about what I felt and experienced—and especially with regards to sexuality—was very stressful.
 That post must have gone through ten major revisions.
 It shows.